 To find out if pathogens are causing inflammation for you, you want to do a pathogen screening and get rid of anything you find there.
 I use a GI Map to find out what’s living in your gut, the good, the bad, and the ugly.
 This is a lab test I do with all of my clients because it makes such a huge difference with their sleep.

 3. The third cause of inflammation is from environmental toxins.
 Personal care products like your shampoo, deodorant and face cream have estrogen-like compounds in them that can be toxic.
 Same with the cleaning supplies you use.
 Tap water has a lot of toxins and so do many of the pots and pans we cook with.
 Dental fillings and mold cause inflammation, too.
 Pesticides in produce and hormones in conventionally-raised meats add to our toxic burden.

 A healthy liver can easily deal with all of these toxins.
 But if you're constantly exposed to them and your liver can't keep up, they're going to cause lots of inflammation as they keep circulating throughout your body.
 You can minimize the amount of toxins your liver has to handle by using natural personal care products and cleaning supplies, drinking filtered water and limiting EMFs in your home, especially at night.

 Inflammation is one of the main reasons why you have high cortisol at night.
 There are also other reasons, such as a pathogen in your gut or low blood sugar.
 What is causing your body to release cortisol at night is different for everyone.
 That's why I do lab testing so we aren’t guessing.
 The tests give me clues about what's going wrong in your body that’s causing you to have a stress response at night and not be able to sleep normally.

 If you’re tired of not sleeping and you’re ready to get to the root cause and fix it, you’re in the right place.
 This is what I help my clients with every day.
-Message me if you want to learn the simple steps to rebuild your health and sleep better soon.
+Book a call with me if you want to learn the simple steps to rebuild your health and sleep better soon.